TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd/{{cookiecutter.project_slug}}/docs/source/akm/index.md

 (i.e., become deprecated or superseded).
 That way, you can become familiar with the whole project history just by reading its decision log in chronological order.

-Moreover, maintaining this documentation aims at:
+Maintaining this documentation aims at:

 - 🚀 Improving and accelerating the onboarding of a new team member
 - 🔭 Avoiding blind acceptance or reversal of a past decision